tlittenberg/lisacattools/docs/_sources/examples_ucb/plot_source_table.rst.txt

 Detections table
 ====================

-This example will demonstrate how to display a list of detections.
+This example demonstrates how to display a list of detections and point estimates for their parameters.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-14